 Intellectual Property Litigation

 Stites & Harbison’s IPT Group has extensive experience litigating intellectual property matters before federal and state courts throughout the nation.
 This experience also extends to all levels of appeals, including the United States Supreme Court.
-Our firm's litigators aggressively protect the intellectual property assets of our clients, and defend those who have been wrongfully accused of infringing others’ intellectual property rights.
+Our firm's intellectual property litigation attorneys aggressively protect the intellectual property assets of our clients, and defend those who have been wrongfully accused of infringing others’ intellectual property rights.
 The firm has handled a number of significant and well-known intellectual property disputes and has served as lead counsel in intellectual property litigation in more than 30 states.
 Below are examples of the firm's experience:

 Patent Infringement Litigation